 - Add Photos to Repair

 Upload the corrupted images.
 You can import the images one by one or select multiple from the menu.
-And click “Repair”.
+And click "Start Repair."

-After the photos are repaired, you can click on “Preview”.
-Click “Export” to save the refined images to a safe pathway.
+After the photos are repaired, you can preview them and click on "Export All" to save the refined images to a safe pathway.

 Part 4: Which Format Should I Choose: PNG, JPG, or JPEG?